2025 Xi'an Grand Prix: Round two (last 64)

 The world number one and previous year's runner-up Judd Trump (pictured in 2014) made a maximum break in the held-over qualifiers but lost to Matthew Stevens in the second round.

-Aaron Hill made the second maximum break of his career during his 5–2 win over Huang Jianbo, having made his first maximum 23 days earlier at the 2025 English Open.
+Aaron Hill made the second maximum break of his career during his 5–2 win over Huang Jiahao, having made his first maximum 23 days earlier at the 2025 English Open.
 It was the 13th maximum break of the season and the 230th in professional snooker history.
 Trump and Hill both made their maximums on 7 October, marking the fifth time in the sport's history that multiple 147s were made on the same day.
-The recent 2025 English Open runner-up Zhou made two centuries and three half-centuries as he beat Ryan Day 5–2.
-Louis Heathcote whitewashed Jackson Page, and Elliot Slessor made centuries of 132 and 117 as he defeated Ricky Walden 5–3.
+Zhou Yuelong, recently runner-up at the 2025 English Open, made two centuries and three half-centuries as he beat Ryan Day 5–2.
+Louis Heathcote whitewashed Jackson Page, and Elliot Slessor made centuries of 132 and 117 to eliminate Ricky Walden 5–3.
 Jak Jones defeated Dylan Emery 5–1.

 Facing Matthew Stevens, the world number one and previous year's runner-up Trump took a 3–1 lead, but Stevens then won three frames in a row to move 4–3 ahead.
 Trump in frame eight, as he trailed by 38 points with only the remaining, but he secured from on the and and went on to win the frame on a to tie the scores at 4–4.
-However, Trump failed to score in the decider and Stevens won the frame and match.
+However, Trump failed to score in the decider as Stevens won the frame and match.
 Trump's loss meant that he had not reached a ranking quarter-final since the 2025 World Championship.
 O'Sullivan made a century of 128 and three further half-centuries as he defeated Yao Pengcheng 5–1.
 "I feel like I'm cueing as well as I have done since 2012," O'Sullivan said afterwards.
 "I played well between 2016 and 2019, but the last few years were pretty awful.
 I know I had some good wins but I was struggling with ball striking.
 At the moment I'm hitting the ball so pure and so clean."

 The reigning World Champion Zhao, who also had not reached a ranking quarter-final since the World Championship, lost 2–5 to the world number 56 Robert Milkins in a match that produced only two half-century breaks.
 Zhao took a 2–1 lead, but Milkins then won four consecutive frames to advance.
 "I was expecting Zhao to play better, but he struggled," Milkins said afterwards.
 "You just have to take it.
 I've lost a lot of deciders this season and it has put me in a bad position.
 I've really been struggling and everything is like a pint of blood at the moment."
-The 10th seed Mark Selby and the 11th seed Allen both lost in deciding frames to Mark Davis and Oliver Lines respectively.
+The 10th seed Mark Selby and the 11th seed Allen lost in deciding frames to Mark Davis and Oliver Lines respectively.
 The world number 49 Moody advanced with a 5–3 victory over Ali Carter.